NoahHellen/birdy/README.md

 # birdy <img src="images/birdy.png" align="right" height="138" /></a>

-Birdy is an communication system built using Arduino.
+Birdy is an communication system built using Arduino and ESP.

 ## More information